 A suboptimal QP solution after a specified number of maximum solver iterations.
 For more information, see Suboptimal QP Solution.

 A lower controller sample time does not necessarily provide better performance.
 In fact, you want to choose a sample time that is small enough to give you good performance but no smaller.
 For the same prediction time, smaller sample times result in larger prediction steps, which in turn produces a larger memory footprint and more complex optimization problem.

-At each control interval, an MPC controller constructs a new QP problem, which is defined as:
+At each control interval, an implicit or adaptive MPC controller constructs a new QP problem, which is defined as:

 subject to the linear inequality constraints

 H is the Hessian matrix.

 A is a matrix of linear constraint coefficients.

 In generated C code, the following matrices are used to provide H, A, f, and b.
 Depending on the type and configuration of the MPC controller, these matrices are either constant or regenerated at each control interval.

 |Constant Matrix||Size||Purpose||Implicit MPC||Implicit MPC with Online Weight Tuning||Adaptive MPC or LTV MPC|

 |NM-by-NM||Inverse of the Hessian matrix, H||Constant||Regenerated||Regenerated|